tc-tommo/cv/master.md

       * Contributed to the development of a GPT based press release generator, refining the core service and integrating payment/subscription.
   * **SendEvent app - NLP assisted events and invitations**
       * Used NLP tools to turn plain English phrases into structured, shareable iCal files.
-      * Experimented with finetuning LLaMa, Qwen and Gemini models to perform advanced phrase NLU: "every second friday of june"
+      * Experimented with finetuning LLaMa, Qwen and Gemini models to perform advanced phrase NLU: "every second friday of june except 16th"

 ## Web & Software Projects